21st Annual Conference

 Archbishop Bernardito Cleopas Auza

-Permanent Observer of the Holy See to the United Nations
+Apostolic Nuncio, Permanent Observer of the Holy See to the UN in New York and to the Organization of American States

 Singer and Songwriter